Route · Routing Engine

-Route emails through intelligent path selection with automatic failover when primary SMTP providers experience interruptions.
+Route emails through intelligent path selection with automatic failover when primary relay paths experience interruptions.
 Built for teams where email deliverability directly impacts product reliability and user trust.

-Sendarix routing evaluates real-time provider performance, IP reputation, and destination signals to maintain consistent delivery rates during incidents and routine operations.
+Sendarix routing evaluates real-time relay health, IP reputation, and destination signals to maintain consistent delivery rates during incidents and routine operations.

 Routing strategy is a reliability layer.
 Sendarix focuses on continuity, controlled failover, and transparent outcomes across delivery paths.